thislight/luabundler/docs/manual.md

   11. `<prefix>/lib/lib?.o`
   12. `<prefix>/lib/?.o`

-- C modules (only when dynamic linking is allowed)
+- C modules (when dynamic linking allowed)

   13. `./?.<native-file-ext>`
   14. `<prefix>/lib/lua/<lua-version>/?.<native-file-ext>`

 ### Dynamic Linking

-LuaBundler can help dynamic linking by passing `--dynlink` to subcommands.
+LuaBundler can support dynamic linking by passing `--dynlink` to subcommands.
 You should pay attention to your linking libraries or the product may not work.
-For example, if your Lua compiled with dynamic library support, you may want to link `dl` for your bundle.
+For example, if your Lua has been compiled with dynamic library support, you may want to link `dl` for your bundle.

-Another library you must pay attention is the `math` standard library.
-It requires the `m` from C standard library.
-Of cause, don't forget the standard library itself.
-Some C standard library implementation, like musl, already bundle `dl` `m` into the `c` standard library, so it's not required to specify the two.
+Another library you need to aware of is the `math` standard library.
+It requires the `m` from the C standard library.
+Of course, don't forget the C standard library itself.
+Some C standard library implementations, such as musl, already bundle `dl` and `m` into the `c` standard library, so you don't need to specify the both.

-If you are cross building bundle, consider a C compiler with bundled libc.
-The builtin clang from [Zig](https://ziglang.org) is a good choice.
-Things like that can ease the hurt to deal with libc (they did heavy lifting dealing with the OS).
+If you want to cross-build bundles, consider a C compiler with bundled libc.
+The built-in clang from [Zig](https://ziglang.org) is a good choice.
+Things like this can ease the pain of dealing with libc.

-You can also dynamic link some libraries while statically bundle the others.
-You are on control.
+You can also dynamically link some libraries and statically bundle the others.
+You are in control.

 ## Bundling Program

-Before bundling, you need to check if all your package can be found by LuaBundler (and all required packages are in the recipe).
+Before bundling, you need to check that all your packages can be found by LuaBundler (and that all required packages are in the recipe).

 LuaBundler supports two ways for bundling:

 - Automatic
-- Semi-Automatic (Recommended)
+- Semi-automatic (Recommended)

-Since the automatic way is not so stable (like, it depends on if your compiler can receive source code from standard input), we recommend the alternative.
+Since the automatic way is not as stable (e.g. it depends on whether your compiler can receive source code from standard input), we recommend the alternative.

 ### Automatic Bundling

-You can use `luabundler make <recipe>` to bundle automatically.
-It will bundle the files and calls the compiler to compile and link.
-For the latter, you must give the compiler command by `CC` envionment variable or `--cc` option.
+You can use `luabundler make <recipe>` for automatic bundling.
+It will bundle the files and call the compiler to compile and link them.
+For the latter, you need to pass the compiler command with the `CC` environment variable or the `--cc` option.

-You can specify the output file name by `-o`
+You can specify the output filename with `-o`

 ````
 $ CC=clang luabundler make recipe.lua --prefix=lua_modules -o test